 Then just five words on one cue card.

 Finally – and only if you think this is a good idea – then no notes at all.
-(Remember, there’s no bravery award for it, and if you do get lost, you need to have a contingency plan for how you will recover.)
+(Remember, there’s no bravery award for it.
+And if you do get lost, you need a contingency plan for how you will recover.)

 Second – the slightly more detailed version:

-If you usually read your presentations and have written a full script – which is so incredibly time-consuming (believe me, I’ve done it in the past when creating webinar scripts, so I know) – I applaud you if you’re able to do that!
+If you usually read your presentations and have written a full script – this is so incredibly time-consuming.
+Believe me, I’ve done it in the past when creating webinar scripts, so I know; I applaud you if you’re able to do that!
 If you haven’t written a full script then you could work off a mind map or one page, where you write down your key messages in some detail instead.

 Highlight the keywords from each point or chunk of material and then run through it still using the full sentences that you’ve written or the script.
 Focus on the keyword specifically as you do so.
 You need to do this a number of times practising out loud for this one is crucial.

 Start deleting words and leave only the highlighted or circled keywords or phrases.
-Again you need to practice – preferably allowed – using your keywords as reminders you are still using the same piece of paper at this point.
+Again you need to practice – preferably aloud – using your keywords as reminders.
+You are still using the same piece of paper at this point.

 Write your keywords and any additional triggers needed on cue cards or a fresh sheet of paper.
 Your final step is to practice your talk aloud using only the cue cards as your aid.